Ask questions about this school. Answers use aggregated data and are subject to error.

 My interviewer asked me questions such as, "if you were a doctor and a young boy came in with bruises on his chest" what would you do?

-Students said most interesting question asked at University of Minnesota Duluth Medical School discussed a wide range of topics including future aspirations, ethical dilemmas, integration of faith into practice, and hypothetical patient scenarios.
-Notably, the interview format may have been an MMI based on references to non-disclosure agreements, while questions also touched on personal values, professional conduct, and healthcare delivery to diverse populations.
+Students said most interesting question asked at University of Minnesota Duluth Medical School discussed a wide range of topics including future career plans, ethical dilemmas, personal values, and hypothetical scenarios.
+The interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions, and respondents might have been subject to a nondisclosure agreement given the diverse and specific nature of the questions asked.

 A lawyer comes to for care and find out she is pregnant.
 She returns home and a week later calls and demands to why everyone throughout the town knows that she's pregnant.
 You know that you did not disclose this... and you are left to look only to your nurse of 13 years...What do you? (the answer confirmer by interviwer: if you indeed determine she violated HIPPA, you must terminate her)